doctorfree/MirrorCommand/README.md

 		- Turn the screen on/off
 		- Mute/unmute sound
 		- Copy custom config files into config.js and restart the mirror
+        - Manage MagicMirror screen position on multi-screen systems
+            - Move MagicMirror to screen 1
+                - Say `screen one` or `mirror screen one`
+            - Move MagicMirror to screen 2
+                - Say `screen two` or `mirror screen two`
+            - Switch the MagicMirror screen
+                - Say `screen switch` or `switch screens` or `mirror screen switch`
 - [Voice management of MMM-Scenes scenes](modules/MMM-GoogleAssistant/recipes/with-MMM-Scenes.js)
     - Next scene
 	- Previous scene